zeddie888/bookstore/FEATURES.md

 Sell history page - enable filtering by specific book

+Make it not possible to add more to cart pricier than credits left

 ## LEFTOFF / NEXT STEPS

 ## TAKE A LOOK AT LATER